Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models

-This paper uses model and drifter comparisons to focus on the geographic variability, frequency content, and vertical structure of near-surface KE. \citeA{Yu2019} showed that LLC4320 semi-diurnal tidal KE was too strong, and near-inertial KE too weak, relative to drifter observations.
-Here, we build upon the \citeA{Yu2019} study through intercomparison of HYCOM, MITgcm LLC4320, and drifters.
+As demonstrated by \citeA{Yu2019}, drifters are an excellent dataset for revealing strengths and weaknesses of numerical ocean simulations.
+For instance, \citeA{Yu2019} showed that LLC4320 semidiurnal tidal KE was too strong, and near-inertial KE too weak, relative to drifter observations.
+Here, we build upon their study through intercomparison of HYCOM, MITgcm LLC4320, and drifters.
+We employ an udpated analysis of the drifters, that yields fewer spatial gaps than the analysis employed in \citeA{Yu2019}, especially near the equator.
 The HYCOM and MITgcm LLC4320 simulations differ in several respects, and we anticipate that they will perform differently in comparisons to drifters.
-We especially anticipate differences in the near-inertial bands, due to more frequent updates of the wind fields in HYCOM (3 hours) relative to MITgcm LLC4320 (6 hours), and in the semi-diurnal tidal band, due to the lack of a parameterized topographic wave drag in MITgcm LLC4320.
-In HYCOM simulations, a parameterized topographic internal wave drag is included in order to roughly account for the damping of tidal motions due to breaking small-scale internal tides that are unresolved in global models \cite{Arbic2010,Arbic2018,Ansong2015,Buijsman2016,Buijsman2020}. \citeA{Ansong2015} demonstrated that the SSH signature of internal tides in HYCOM is closer to altimetry observations when the HYCOM simulations contain a wave drag than when they do not contain a wave drag.
-Here we examine the impact of including wave drag (as in HYCOM) vs. excluding it (as in LLC4320) on near-surface semi-diurnal KE.
-A better quantification of the vertical structure of near-surface currents will aid our understanding of the air-sea exchange of heat, momentum, and gases, and of the dispersal of pollutants and biologically important tracers \cite{ElipotWenegrat2021}.
-The vertical structure of velocity has important implications for the ongoing S-MODE airborne mission and proposed satellite missions focusing on surface ocean velocity measurements \cite{Ardhuin2019,Rodriguez2020}.
-These missions will need information on the frequency dependence of vertical structure in order to interpret the implications of surface current measurements for subsurface oceanic conditions.
+We especially anticipate differences in the near-inertial bands, due to more frequent updates of the wind fields in HYCOM (3 hours) relative to MITgcm LLC4320 (6 hours), and in the semidiurnal tidal band, due to the lack of a parameterized topographic wave drag in MITgcm LLC4320.
+In HYCOM simulations, a parameterized topographic internal wave drag is included in order to roughly account for the damping of tidal motions due to breaking small-scale internal tides that are unresolved in global models \cite{Arbic2010,Arbic2018,Ansong2015,Buijsman2016,Buijsman2020,Arbic2022}. \citeA{Ansong2015} demonstrated that the SSH signature of internal tides in HYCOM is closer to altimetry observations when the HYCOM simulations contain a wave drag than when they do not.
+Here we examine the impact of including wave drag (as in HYCOM) vs. excluding it (as in LLC4320) on near-surface semidiurnal KE.
+The diurnal band is also of special interest.
+Here, we complement the frequency spectral analysis of the diurnal band in the models with a tidal harmonic analysis.
+Differences between maps computed from frequency spectra versus tidal harmonic analysis can reveal whether the diurnal band also has significant non-tidal sources in the models.